songlab-cal/swga2/README.md

 $ pip install soapswga
 ```

+You'll also need [jellyfish]: https://www.cbcb.umd.edu/software/jellyfish/ which will needed to be added to your PATH.

 ## Workflow

 The general workflow has four main stages: 1) preprocessing of locations in the target and off-target genome of all motifs in the target genome, 2) filtering all motifs in the target genome based on individual primer properties and frequencies in the genomes, 3) scoring the remaining primers for amplification efficacy using a machine learning model, and 4) search and evaluate aggregations of primers as candidate primer sets.